Monitoring US Treasury Supply-Demand with AI: A Practical Framework

 How I Track These Changes

-If you work in fixed income, the traditional monitoring workflow looks like this:
+If you work in fixed income, traditional monitoring looks like this:

-So I built a Swarm architecture multi-agent system to automate this.
+So I built a Swarm architecture multi-agent system to automate this process.

 Monitoring Framework: Five Dimensions

-To understand the Treasury market, track both supply and demand:
+Understanding Treasury markets requires watching both supply and demand:

 Supply Side

-- Treasury issuance plans: Quarterly refunding announcements, auction schedules
+- Treasury issuance plans: Quarterly Refunding Announcements (QRA), TBAC recommendations, auction schedules and sizes

 Demand Side